top of page

 View of Oasis Trail at Agua Caliente Cultural Museum Photo by Don Metzner

 All along the path, there is a crystal-clear river, fed by the underground mineral springs.
-Giant palm trees adorn the walkway, and quarried rock makes it truly feel like you are in one of the nearby canyons.
+Giant palm trees adorn the walkway, and quarried rock makes it feel like you are in one of the nearby canyons.

 To stay updated on their lectures and special events, I recommend signing up for their newsletter, available on their homepage here.